 What a day it is to come after a pre-dawn start!

 The ridge is challenging, sometimes blocked by steep bluffs but the trail forges a way upwards.
 The Machhapuchhre viewpoint (3980m) is the destination for most; small teashops provide tea and drinks.
 It’s the views that are warming; Machhapuchhre shows its stunning fishtail off to amazing effect from here, as do Annapurna South and Hiunchuli.
 The great ice wall, tumbling with glaciers of Khangsar Kang (Roc Noir), Tarke Kang (Glacier Dome), Gangapurna and Ghandhawa Chuli are stupendous.
-Faster trekkers continue on, while others ‘struggle’ up with the altitude to reach Mardi Himal Base Camp (4216m), but in truth the view is little different.
+Faster trekkers continue on, while others ‘struggle’ up with the altitude to reach Mardi Himal Base Camp (4216m), but the view is little different in truth.

 As for Annapurna I, that peak remains mostly hidden, only to be seen clearly by those far below in the Sanctuary, or those who venture even further up the ridge.
 This means that those who ask the question: What’s the difference between Mardi Himal and Annapurna?
-Or: Which is the best trek, Mardi Himal Trek or the Annapurna Base Camp Trek? must take longer and do both!
+Or: Which is the best trek, Mardi Himal Trek or the Annapurna Base Camp Trek?
+Must take longer and do both!

 This is a regular question that is asked by prospective trekkers every year.
 It’s quite simple in many respects, since it depends on two basic factors: how much time a trekker has available, and do they really want to carry a heavy load?
 The vast majority of trekkers today are taking the advantages of a local trekking agency like Third Rock because it makes for a much more relaxing holiday.
 There is no hassle with paperwork, permits on arrival, no need to book transport, no need to get lost and definitely no need to carry a heavy backpack.
 First-time trekkers might want to arrange a trek like this to ‘learn the ropes’.
 Mardi Himal attracts a lot of first-time trekkers, and with so many young Nepalese on the trail they are sure to enjoy a rich experience.
 Could anyone trek here independently?
 Yes of course, for some it’s the challenge and different sort of freedom that determines their choice.